 Get to know some of our current MBA student veterans by clicking their photo.

-Branch of Service: United States Air Force
+: United States Air Force

 No matter where your interest lies, our career advisors work closely with you throughout your MBA experience to help you discover your primary interests and tailor your resume and other materials accordingly.
 Our career staff offers both formal education on the recruiting process and one-on-one advising to help you highlight your specific strengths and relevant transferable skills for your career interests.

 Michelle Hardy, the senior associate director of MBA employer relations, serves as the staff advisor for the Armed Forces Alumni Association.
 As an Air Force veteran, she is able to help with any career questions you may have.